pantheon-systems/ds-toolkit-react/src/components/ComboboxSelect/Combobox-select.docs.md

 		<tr>
 			<td>Enter</td>
 			<td>
-				- Activates the menu item
+				- Marks the current option as selected
-				- Then closes the menu
+				- Then closes the listbox
-				- And sets focus on the menu button
+				- And sets focus on the combobox
 			</td>
 		</tr>
 		<tr>
 			<td>Escape</td>
 			<td>
-				- Closes the menu
+				- Closes the listbox
-				- And sets focus on the menu button
+				- And sets focus on the combobox
 			</td>
 		</tr>
 		<tr>
 			<td>Up arrow</td>
 			<td>
-				- Moves the focus to the previous menu item
+				- Moves the focus to the previous option
-				- If focus is on the first menu item, focus moves to the last menu item
+				- If focus is on the first option, focus moves to the last option
 			</td>
 		</tr>
 		<tr>
 			<td>Down arrow</td>
 			<td>
-				- Moves the focus to the next menu item
+				- Moves the focus to the next option
-				- If focus is on the last menu item, focus moves to the first menu item
+				- If focus is on the last option, focus moves to the first option
 			</td>
 		</tr>
 		<tr>
 			<td>Home</td>
-			<td>Moves the focus to the first menu item</td>
+			<td>Moves the focus to the first option</td>
 		</tr>
 		<tr>
 			<td>End</td>
-			<td>Moves the focus to the last menu item</td>
+			<td>Moves the focus to the last option</td>
 		</tr>
 		<tr>
 			<td>